Chapter Introduction

 Revelation 1:1-3

-But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father.
-33 Take heed, watch and pray; for you do not know when the time is.
-34 It is like a man going to a far country, who left his house and gave authority to his servants, and to each his work, and commanded the doorkeeper to watch.
-35 Watch therefore, for you do not know when the master of the house is coming—in the evening, at midnight, at the crowing of the rooster, or in the morning— 36 lest, coming suddenly, he find you sleeping.
-37 And what I say to you, I say to all: Watch!"
+“But of that day and hour no one knows, not even the angels in heaven, nor the Son, but only the Father.
+Take heed, watch and pray; for you do not know when the time is.
+It is like a man going to a far country, who left his house and gave authority to his servants, and to each his work, and commanded the doorkeeper to watch.
+Watch therefore, for you do not know when the master of the house is coming—in the evening, at midnight, at the crowing of the rooster, or in the morning— lest, coming suddenly, he find you sleeping.
+And what I say to you, I say to all: Watch!”

 Jesus does not know the day or time.
 Scripture shows us evidence that He won’t know until the very moment the Lord tells Him to go get His bride, the church, and bring her to her new home.
 After the resurrection, Jesus gathered the believers in Jerusalem.

-Therefore, when they had come together, they asked Him, saying, "Lord, will You at this time restore the kingdom to Israel?"
-7 And He said to them, "It is not for you to know times or seasons which the Father has put in His own authority.
+Therefore, when they had come together, they asked Him, saying, “Lord, will You at this time restore the kingdom to Israel?”
+And He said to them, “It is not for you to know times or seasons which the Father has put in His own authority.
 (Acts 1:6-7)

 “Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done.”

-This Revelation, given by the Father, is being delivered by Jesus to His servants, John being the first, will show us the things which are to come about 'shortly'.
-First, the servants are 'doulos', which is a word meaning bondservant or bond slave.
+John, being the first, will show us the things that are to come about “shortly.”
+First, the servants are ‘doulos,’ which is a word meaning bondservant or bond slave.
 Our cultural connotations harm the understanding of this.
 It is those who have bonded their life to Jesus, total commitment, come what may.
-It means their life is defined by this bond, there is no old life or alternative to go back to.
+It means their life is defined by this bond.
+There is no old life or alternative to go back to.

 The message from Jesus was delivered by the angel of God to the apostle John.
 The last living apostle was an old man writing in A.D.94-96 on the island of Patmos.
-John had been arrested in Ephesus while ministering to the church there and in the surrounding areas.
+John had been arrested in Ephesus while ministering to the church and surrounding areas.
 It is to these churches that John addressed this letter.

-Domitian was the emperor of Rome and persecution was growing more severe.
+Domitian was the emperor of Rome, and persecution was growing more severe.

 Domitian was a moral catastrophe of a man, and he was also physically unimpressive.
 There is an account of him vigorously scratching a festered wart on his forehead and drawing blood.
-He is described as being "sensitive about his baldness" and as having "a protruding belly, and spindling legs."7 This weak and wicked Caesar insisted on being addressed as "Lord and God"
+He is described as being “sensitive about his baldness” and as having “a protruding belly, and spindling legs.”
+This weak and wicked Caesar insisted on being addressed as “Lord and God”

-[(Dominus et deus).
-(Hamilton, J. M., Jr. (2012).
 Preaching the Word: Revelation—The Spirit Speaks to the Churches.
-R. K. Hughes, Ed.) (p.
-29).
-Wheaton, IL: Crossway.]

 What John wrote down is what he saw.
 He bears witness to all that was brought to his understanding;